- Travel and Places»

 If you are unlucky enough to be stung by one (I've swum thousands of times and never been stung) the lifeguard will have some cream and spray to put on it.

-If you are out of season and there isn't a lifeguard around, one of the best things to do is to pee on the sting.
-My survival tactic ;)
+If you are out of season and there isn't a lifeguard around, one of the things not to do is to pee on the sting.
+This is a myth I'm afraid, that will induce the unexploded chemicals to explode in the skin.
+Seawater is the best treatment, followed by a medical visit if needed.

 Are there sharks in Mallorca?

-Photo: by Polica Municipal de Soller on Facebook 4 meter shark found dead in Port.
+Photo: by Policia Municipal de Soller on Facebook 4 meter shark found dead in Port.

 Are there Mosquitoes in Mallorca?